nigoshh/hoax/README.md

 ## user guide

 If nothing exists in the app, first you have to create a community.
 Then you can create an account (with admin privileges, if you want).
 Then you can log in, and create a resource.
 Then you can book that resource.
 Then you can create an invoice, that includes a user's bookings.

+Anonymous users, logged in users and admins all have different privileges.
+Most of these privileges have been designed realistically, but some have been kept less restrictive to allow for easier testing of the app (for example, everyone can create a community, and a regular user can choose to become an admin).

+## shortcomings

+- time zone support (now all times are in UTC)
+- pagination for all lists (now there's pagination only for resources list)
+- better filtering and keyword search for all lists
+- links in lists (details, edit, delete) could be displayed only if the user has the necessary credentials to access them
+- bookings list with account's own bookings (now if admin made a booking on behalf of a normal user for a resource she couldn't otherwise access, she doesn't see this booking in the bookings list)